murphy52/jellyseerr-browser-extension/README.md

 ## Installation

 ### Chrome/Edge
-1. Download or clone this repository
+1. **Download** the latest release: [Download ZIP](https://github.com/murphy52/jellyseerr-browser-extension/archive/refs/heads/main.zip)
+2. **Extract** the downloaded ZIP file to a folder on your computer
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+4. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension folder
+5. Click "Load unpacked" and select the extracted `jellyseerr-browser-extension-main` folder
-5. The extension will be installed and ready to configure
+6. The extension will be installed and ready to configure

 ### Firefox
-1. Download or clone this repository
+1. **Download** the latest release: [Download ZIP](https://github.com/murphy52/jellyseerr-browser-extension/archive/refs/heads/main.zip)
+2. **Extract** the downloaded ZIP file to a folder on your computer
-2. Open Firefox and navigate to `about:debugging`
+3. Open Firefox and navigate to `about:debugging`
-3. Click "This Firefox" in the left sidebar
+4. Click "This Firefox" in the left sidebar
-4. Click "Load Temporary Add-on"
+5. Click "Load Temporary Add-on"
-5. Select the `manifest.json` file from the extension folder
+6. Navigate to the extracted folder and select the `manifest.json` file

 ## Setup